Bypassing Obfuscation: Ciphered Code Reverse Engineering

 Figure 1.14

-string via code search
+String via code search

 Figure 1.15

-It is now time to patch modify the crucial identified code corresponding to the IL code instructions to subvert the mechanism.
+It is now time to patch and modify the crucial identified code corresponding to the IL code instructions to subvert the mechanism.
 Such IL modification could not be done by reflector alone.
 Instead, one of its add-ons, Reflexil, shall do IL assembly code modification.
 Higher-level programming, such as C#, gets converted to CIL instructions that will then be JIT-compiled into native machine code at run time.
 Hence, such opcodes are at the heart of the CIL and tell the application what to do.
 In the lower section of the following Figure, 1.16 Reflexil shows the CIL code to the corresponding C# code specified in the upper section.

 Looking through the code and the CIL, we see an interesting instruction at offset 0 as idc.i4.0, that actually sets the flag value to false.
 In the next instruction set, the passed argument is compared to a predefined value (that is the password but in a hash form), and finally, this method returns a Boolean value.